Bruce Brown NBA Playoffs Player Props: Nuggets vs. Suns

 Bruce Brown Insights vs. the Suns

-- He's taken 3.2 threes per game, or 9.9% of his team's shots from beyond the arc this season.

-- Brown's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Suns have a middling offense in terms of tempo, ranking 19th with 101.4 possessions per contest.

-- The Suns concede 111.6 points per game, sixth-ranked in the league.
+- Allowing 111.6 points per contest, the Suns are the sixth-ranked squad in the league defensively.

-- On the glass, the Suns are ranked 11th in the NBA, giving up 42.9 rebounds per contest.
+- On the glass, the Suns are ranked 11th in the league, giving up 42.9 rebounds per contest.

-- The Suns are the third-ranked team in the NBA at allowing threes, giving up 11.4 made 3-pointers per game.
+- The Suns are the third-ranked squad in the NBA at allowing threes, conceding 11.4 made 3-pointers per game.

 Bruce Brown vs. the Suns